duo-labs/xray/README.md

 We decided to collaborate on their testing harness by porting our old tests to run on it, while maintaining and updating the X-Ray UI, which is targeted more towards average users, as opposed to VTS which targets a technical audience.

-We aim to continue adding new vulnerabilities to X-Ray, along with pull requests to VTS so they can include them in their product.
+We aim to continue adding new vulnerabilities to X-Ray, along with pull requests to VTS so they can include them in their tool.

 For more details, see [our site](https://labs.duosecurity.com/xray).